Welcome to the new KidsHealth website! See what is new.

 • other tests

-What happens before a renal biopsy?
+What happens before a renal biopsy

 Before having a renal biopsy, your child needs to have an ultrasound scan to see if they have 2 kidneys in the normal place.
 They will also need to have blood tests to make sure that their blood clots normally.
-Your paediatrican or the radiology department doing the biopsy will organise this.
+Your paediatrician or the radiology department doing the biopsy will organise this.

 As the biopsy happens under a general anaesthetic, your healthcare team give you advice about when your child needs to stop eating and drinking to be ready for the anaesthetic on the day of the test.

-What happens during a renal biopsy?
+What happens during a renal biopsy

 Your child will usually go to a children's ward or a short stay or day stay ward.
 Your child will have a general anaesthestic so they will be asleep.
 The biopsy itself only takes a few minutes.

-What happens after a renal biopsy?
+What happens after a renal biopsy

 After the biopsy your child will go to recovery to wake up.
 Then they go back to the children's ward, or short stay or day stay ward.
 Your child will have a small plaster on their back.
 Healthcare staff will remove this after a couple of hours.